Bunch Pendant from Lumens to Watts Conversion Chart & Brightness Comparison

 Brightness in Context

 Design also affects perception.
-A frosted shade spreads 800 lumens into a gentle glow, while a clear bulb feels sharper.
-Placement changes things too: the same bulb overhead may feel softer than it does beside a bed.
+A frosted shade spreads 800 lumens into a soft ambient glow, while a clear bulb feels sharper.
+Placement matters too.
+The same bulb overhead may feel gentler than it does on a wall or beside a bed - particularly if your ceiling is a little higher and the light has more room to spread.

 Additional Resources

 It can take some time to get used to using lumens for those that are more acquainted with watts.
 So we've been (slowly) building out some additional guides for more specific outputs - or those that don't perfectly align with the outputs of incandescent bulbs.
-Check out our guide on how 900 lumens compares to watts. or reach out to us if you have questions on another fixture's luminous output and how it compares to watts.
+Check out our guide on how bright is 250 lumens vs watts or how 900 lumens compares to watts. or reach out to us if you have questions on another fixture's luminous output and how it compares to watts.

 The tldr